lambdaclass/lambdaworks/crates/provers/gkr/README.md

         where $\tilde W_{i+1}$ is the multilinear extension of layer $i+1$ values.

     - **Line Function**: A line function transforms the two  claims of $\tilde W_{i+1}(b)$ and $\tilde W_{i+1}(c)$ into a single claim.
-3. **Input Verification**: The verifier checks the final claim evaluating the input multilinear polynomial extension at the final evaluation point.
+3. **Input Verification**: The verifier checks the final claim, evaluating the input multilinear polynomial extension at the final evaluation point.

 Each *layer proof* consists of:
 - The claimed sum (that the sumcheck proves).
 - All the univariate polynomials used in the sumcheck.
-They are built fixing the first variable and summing over the rest of them.
+They are built by fixing the first variable and summing over the remaining variables.
 - The polynomial $q = \tilde W_{i+1} \circ \ell$ where $\ell$ is the line function.

-The protocol achieves $O(d \log S)$ verifier time and $O(S)$ prover time, where $d$ is the circuit depth and $S$ is the circuit size (i.e. the number of gates).
+The protocol achieves $O(d \log S)$ verifier time and $O(S)$ prover time, where $d$ is the circuit depth and $S$ is the circuit size (i.e., the number of gates).

 ## Fiat-Shamir transform

-This implementation uses  **Fiat-Shamir** to transform the interactive GKR protocol into a non-interactive proof system.
-Instead of requiring back-and-forth communication between prover and verifier, the prover generates all challenges deterministically using a cryptographic transcript.
+This implementation uses the **Fiat-Shamir** to transform the interactive GKR protocol into a non-interactive proof system.
+Instead of requiring back-and-forth communication between prover and verifier, the prover generates all challenges deterministically by applying a hash function to the transcript.

 ### How Fiat-Shamir is Applied

-The transformation works by replacing the verifier's random challenges with outputs from a cryptographic hash function (transcript):
+The transformation works by replacing the verifier's random challenges with outputs from a cryptographic hash function applied on the transcript:

 1. **Transcript Initialization**: A transcript is created and seeded with:
    - Circuit structure (via `circuit_to_bytes(circuit)`)